At Water’s Edge | Current Watershed Science for the Classroom

 - Participate in program evaluation.

-There are a limited number of seats available for this Institute.
-All applicants will be notified of their acceptance status on or before May 15, 2019.
+Please note: There are a limited number of seats available for this Institute.
+All applicants will be notified of their acceptance status on or before June 18, 2021.
 If you are accepted, a $100 refundable deposit will be required to reserve your spot.
 Your spot will be forfeited if your deposit is not received in a timely manner.
-Your check will not be deposited and will be returned to you upon check-in at the institute on July 8.
-Cancellations made after June 21, 2019 will result in the forfeiture of the deposit; your check will be cashed and considered a tax-deductible donation to the UNC Institute for the Environment.
+Your check will not be deposited and will be returned to you upon check-in at the institute on August 9, 2021.
+Cancellations made after July 23, 2021 will result in the forfeiture of the deposit; your check will be cashed and considered a tax-deductible donation to the UNC Institute for the Environment.

 Environmental Education & Citizen Science Program Manager